vroad/kubeadm-aws/README.md

 * Find a reliable way of generating tokens.
 [See this issue.](https://github.com/upmc-enterprises/kubeadm-aws/issues/11)
 * EBS persistent volumes including adding the necessary permissions to the instance profile.
+* Make backup/recovery feature optional.
+* Make the Kubernetes version a variable rather than just grabbing the latest.